Copy Style Preview:

 FINAL VERDICT

-Cursor Wins for Productive Developers
+Cursor Wins for Feature Builders

 For developers shipping real features, Cursor pays for itself in the first week.
 It's not autocomplete — it's a pair programmer that actually writes the code you were about to write.